brownjm1968/nuctools/README.md

 [^1]: Danon, Yaron.
 "Design and Construction of the RPI Enhanced Thermal Neutron Target and Thermal Cross Section Measurements of Rare Earth Isotopes.", Doctoral Thesis, RPI, (1993).

-[^2]: Note: That I'm giving pip installation commands, if you want anaconda you may have to modify